emilyracker/unmet_need/README.md

 7. In haiti_2016, HTIR61FL.DTA >rename> 1.0_haiti_2016.DTA
 8. In haiti_2012, HTIR70FL.DTA >rename> 1.0_haiti_2012.DTA

-See "Data Dictionary" for more information on variables.
-See "data_management_plan", "data_organization", and "workflow" for more project information.
+See "documentation" for: "data_management_plan", "data_organization", "data_dictioanry" and "workflow" for more project information.